RAMP-PCAR/ramp-pcar-docs/docs/dojo-setup-en.md

 ### Map Creation

 The map object is created, along with any initial map layers we want to show.
 The map is initialized using the initial extent, and we load the first basemap immediately.
-The following layers objects are created, an asterisk indicates it is loaded asynchronously (i.e. it is not added to the map at this point).
+The following layers objects are created, an asterisk indicates it is loaded asynchronously.

-* basemap layer
 * interactive feature layers (*)
 * static feature layers (*)
 * WMS layers (*)
+* bounding box layers
 * highlighting layers

+Bounding boxes are generated along with the layers to hold them, and if required the box geometry is reprojected to match the basemap.

 See function __init__ in module __map.js__